Does Wealth Create True Fulfillment?

 Specialties: Couples Counseling (using Gottman Couples Therapy Method) and individual psychotherapy.
 Divorce prevention, emotional roots of disease, depression, anxiety, post-traumatic stress (PTSD), and success skills.
 Combining intuition and evidence-based practices, Benita gets to the bottom line quickly to help clients create flourishing personal and professional lives.
 Spiritual counseling for high achievers is available worldwide via telephone and video-conferencing.

-** Jerry Geiger speaks to churches about his history of verbal abuse and how he learned to really love his wife.
+** Jerry Geiger speaks to churches about his history of verbal abuse and how he learned to truly love his wife.